Bethune–Cookman Wildcats men's basketball: NCAA Division II tournament results

-The Wildcats have appeared in the NCAA Division II Tournament three times.
+The Wildcats have appeared in the NCAA Division II tournament three times.
 Their combined record is 0–6.

 NAIA tournament results

-The Wildcats have appeared in the NAIA Tournament one time.
+The Wildcats have appeared in the NAIA tournament one time.
 Their record is 0–1.

 NIT results

 The Wildcats have appeared in one National Invitation Tournament (NIT).
 Their record is 0–1.

+CBI results

+The Wildcats have appeared in the College Basketball Invitational (CBI) once in 2024.
+Their combined record is 0–1.